Joining the Fire Department

 What is the time commitment?

-2. Members must attend a minimum of 16 out of 24 hands-on trainings each year
+1. Members must attend a minimum of 16 out of 24 hands-on trainings each year per state requirements

-1. Trainings, truck checks and meetings occur on Thursday evenings
+1. Trainings and equipment truck checks occur on Thursday evenings

-2. Additional training dates may be offered (outside of Thursday evening), throughout the year
+2. Additional paid trainings will be offered (outside of Thursday evenings), throughout the year

-3. Members are encouraged to participate in DFD and city sponsored events throughout the year such as the open house, parades, fundraisers, public education events, highway clean-up, etc.
+3. Members are encouraged to participate in DFD and Public Relation events throughout the year such as the open house, parades, fundraisers, public education events, banquets, city sponsored festivities, etc.

 What is the compensation?